zrythm/zrythm/doc/dev/m.css/doc/css/page-layout.rst

     </article>

-Clicking on either the "Features" or "Pricing" heading will give the user a direct link to given section and the section will be highlighed accordingly.
+Clicking on either the "Features" or "Pricing" heading will give the user a direct link to given section and the section will be highlighted accordingly.
 This works for nested sections as well.

 .. note-success::